Introduction

 It can help create pauses.

-This can help shape routines.
+Such practices can help shape routines.

 It can help the body learn calm.